janneri/bots-of-black-friday/README.md

 "LEFT"
 ```

-The game ticks in 1 second, so your bot needs to have a second between each move you make.
+The game ticks in 1 second, so your bot needs to wait a second between each move you make.

 ## Running the server